joaomelo/hot-collection/README.md

 Cool!
 But what is really inside that argument the subscription passes to all callbacks when the change event is published?

-### What is an Item?
+### What is a Hot-Collection Item?

-The items arrays promised by `getItems` method and the items parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection with few differences.
+The items arrays promised by `getItems` method and the items parameter of all subscription callbacks are pretty much the copies of the original documents inside the Firestore collection.
+But there are a few differences.

 HotCollection will inject inside every item the Firestore document key as the value of an `id` property.
 So, don't use `id` as a field name in any collection or things will break.